jmbice/UM/apps/web/README.md

 pnpm install @tanstack/react-query @tanstack/react-query-devtools
 ```

-Next we'll need to creata query client and provider.
+Next we'll need to creat a query client and provider.
 We recommend putting those in `main.tsx`.

 ```tsx
 import { QueryClient, QueryClientProvider } from "@tanstack/react-query";